Jazqa/kwin-quarter-tiling/README.md

     cp ~/.local/share/kwin/scripts/quarter-tiling/metadata.desktop ~/.local/share/kservices5/kwin-script-quarter-tiling.desktop
 **Note:** After the installation, you might want to configure your keybindings.
 To do so, go to Settings » Shortcuts » Global Shortcuts » KWin and search for "Quarter" to find all the script specific shortcuts.
 Bind the ones you wish to use.
 "Float On/Off" is recommended for an easy way to tile and untile the active window.

-## Updating
+#### Updating
-Currently, the best ways to keep the script updated are either moving the .git folder to `~/.local/share/kwin/scripts/quarter-tiling/` (or initializing `path/to/script` as a git folder and setting this repository the origin, if that's easier for you) and using `git fetch origin && git pull` to update the script or always re-cloning the git folder and using `plasmapkg2 --type kwinscript -u .` inside the folder.
+Currently, the best ways to keep the script updated are either moving the .git folder to `~/.local/share/kwin/scripts/quarter-tiling/` (or initializing `path/to/quarter-tiling` as a git folder and setting this repository the origin, if that's easier for you) and using `git fetch origin && git pull` to update the script or always re-cloning the git folder and using `plasmapkg2 --type kwinscript -u .` inside the cloned folder.

-## Uninstalling
+#### Uninstalling
 Either navigate to the script folder and use `plasmapkg2 --type kwinscript -r .` or re-clone the folder and enter the earlier command inside the cloned folder.

 **Note** On all the `plasmapk2 --type kwinscript -parameter .` the `.` stands for `path/to/quarter-tiling`.
 I'm just assuming you're inside the folder to make things simpler for both of us.